yandex-cloud/docs/en/billing/qa/payment.md

 #### How can I enable the credit limit?  {#credit}

-[The credit limit](../concepts/credit-limit.md) is enabled automatically after the [paid version is activated](../operations/activate-commercial.md) and the first billing period ends.
+[The credit limit](../concepts/credit-limit.md) is enabled automatically after the [paid version is activated](../operations/activate-commercial.md) and the first reporting period ends.